Create Map Tile Package (Data Management)

 • EXISTINGA tiling scheme from an existing map service will be used.
 You must specify a map service in the service_file parameter.Choose this option if your organization has created a tiling scheme for an existing service on the server and you want to match it.
 Matching tiling schemes ensures that the tiles will overlay correctly in your Maps SDKs application.If you choose this option, use the same coordinate system for the source map as the map with the tiling scheme you're importing.

 • ONLINEThe ArcGIS Online/Bing Maps/Google Maps tiling scheme will be used.
 This is the default.The ArcGIS Online/Bing Maps/Google Maps tiling scheme allows you to overlay cache tiles with tiles from these online mapping services.
 ArcGIS Desktop includes this tiling scheme as a built-in option when loading a tiling scheme.
 When you choose this tiling scheme, the source map must use the WGS84 Web Mercator (Auxiliary Sphere) projected coordinate system.The ArcGIS Online/Bing Maps/Google Maps tiling scheme is required if you'll be overlaying the package with ArcGIS Online, Bing Maps, or Google Maps.
 One advantage of the ArcGIS Online/Bing Maps/Google Maps tiling scheme is that it is widely known in the web mapping world, so the tiles will match those of other organizations that have used this tiling scheme.
 Even if you don't plan to overlay any of these well-known map services, you may choose the tiling scheme for its interoperability potential.The ArcGIS Online/Bing Maps/Google Maps tiling scheme may contain scales that will be zoomed in too far to be of use in your map.
 Packaging for large scales can take up time and disk storage space.
-For example, the largest scale in the tiling scheme is about 1:1,000.
+For example, the largest scale in the tiling scheme is approximately 1:1,000.
 Packaging the entire continental United States at this scale can take weeks and require hundreds of gigabytes of storage.
 If you aren't prepared to package at this scale level, remove this scale level when you create the tile package.

 Boolean